JPMorgan beats profit forecasts, helped by interest rates

-NEW YORK (AP) — JPMorgan Chase reports first-quarter earnings that easily beat analysts’ estimates, helped by the slow and steady climb of interest rates from a year earlier as well a solid performance in investment banking.
+NEW YORK (AP) — JPMorgan Chase reported first-quarter earnings that easily beat analysts’ estimates Thursday, helped by a steady climb in interest rates from a year earlier as well as gains in investment banking.

 The nation’s largest bank by assets reported net income of $6.45 billion, or $1.65 per share, compared with net income of $5.52 billion, or $1.35 a share from a year earlier.
 Analysts surveyed by FactSet expected the bank to earn $1.51 a share.

 As expected, JPMorgan’s bottom line benefited directly from the Federal Reserve’s push to raise interest rates over the past year.
 Net revenue on a managed basis were $25.59 billion compared with $24.08 billion in the same period a year earlier.
-Interest income at JPMorgan rose $12.39 billion compared with $11.67 billion a year ago.

-The bank also saw solid loan growth in the quarter across both its consumer and business lending businesses.
+Interest income rose $12.39 billion compared with $11.67 billion a year ago.
+Wells Fargo and Citigroup, who also reported their quarterly results on Thursday, also reported higher interest income in the first quarter.

 Most Read Stories